 Additional Propositions

-Middleburgh residents approved a proposition for the purchase of three, 65-passenger diesel buses not to exceed $488,000.
+Middleburgh residents approved a proposition for the purchase of two, 65-passenger diesel buses with luggage compartments and one 30-passenger wheelchair-accessible bus, not to exceed $484,000.

 A printable version of the budget newsletter is available here.